 4. Lack of good sleep leads to stress.

-To help your body cope up with stress, there is no alternative to a good restful sleep.
+There is no alternative to a night of good restful sleep to help your body cope with stress.
 However, a little support from natural supplements like Premier Max Stress B-ND may go a long way.

 Sleeping and eating are very closely interwoven.
 Hormones that regulate appetite and satiety are severely affected by sleep deprivation.
-Leptin, a hormone released by fat cells, send satiety signals to the brain which suppresses our appetite.
-And when we don’t get enough sleep, the plasma concentration of leptin is significantly decreased, particularly at night time.
+Leptin, a hormone released by fat cells, sends satiety signals to the brain, suppressing our appetite.
+And when we don’t get enough sleep, the plasma concentration of leptin is significantly decreased, particularly at night.
 And concurrently, ghrelin, a peptide secreted by the stomach which stimulates appetite, is stimulated during sleep loss.
-These hormonal fluctuations alter the body’s ability to tell when it’s time to eat and when it’s time to stop.
-This easily leads to excessive caloric intake.
+These hormonal fluctuations alter the body’s ability to tell when to eat and when it’s time to stop.
+Therefore, lack of sleep easily leads to excessive caloric intake.

 How the Gut Influences Sleep

 While sleep can influence gut health and digestion, the opposite can also be true.
-What, when, and how we eat can influence the quality of our sleep and eventually shift the circadian clock.
-I experienced this myself when I made the leap to cut out all sugars, grains and nightshades – all common inflammatory foods.
+What, when, and how we eat can affect the quality of our sleep and eventually shift the circadian clock.
+I experienced this myself when I made the leap to cut out all sugars, grains, and nightshades – all common inflammatory foods.
 My sleep improved immensely!

 The science behind it

 In animal experiments, the compositions of foods have been shown to influence the circadian rhythm.
 High protein, low carbohydrate foods supported regular body clock function as tested from the genes in kidneys and livers of mice.
-In human trials, switching participants from high carbohydrate/low fat diet to low carbohydrate/high fat diet, delayed and increased the amplitude of cortisol rhythms.
+In human trials, switching participants from a high carbohydrate/low-fat diet to a low carbohydrate/high-fat diet, delayed and increased the amplitude of cortisol rhythms.
 It also influenced metabolic gene expression and changed the body’s inflammatory response.
-Folate, magnesium and zinc deficiencies have been linked with lower melatonin levels in rodents and in one rodent study, vitamin B6, either alone or in combination with zinc, increased plasma melatonin.
+Folate, magnesium, and zinc deficiencies have been linked with lower melatonin levels in rodents and in one rodent study, vitamin B6, either alone or in combination with zinc, increased plasma melatonin.
 Melatonin is the hormone that stimulates sleep.

-A 2007 research by the National Health and Nutrition Examination Survey (NHANES) involving 4,548 people showed that people under different sleep categories have distinct diet patterns too.
-Short sleepers consumed the most calories while long sleepers consumed the least calories.
+A 2007 research by the National Health and Nutrition Examination Survey (NHANES) involving 4,548 people showed that people under different sleep categories have distinct diet patterns.
+Short sleepers consumed the most calories, while long sleepers consumed the least calories.
 Very short sleepers drank less water and consumed fewer total carbohydrates and lycopene.
-Short sleepers tended to consume less vitamin C, water and selenium (found inspinach, halibut, sardines,etc.), but more lutein or zeaxanthin (found in green leafy vegetables).
+Short sleepers tended to consume less vitamin C, water, and selenium (found in spinach, halibut, sardines, etc.) but more lutein or zeaxanthin (found in green leafy vegetables).
 Long sleep was also associated with consuming less theobromine (found in chocolate, cocoa, and the likes) and drinking more alcohol.
 Lastly, normal sleepers showed the highest food variety in their diets.
 A varied diet tends to be a marker for good health since it includes multiple sources of nutrients.

 The role of diet

 There are certain foods and drinks that can obviously alter our sleeping patterns such as those with high levels of caffeine and alcohol.
 But aside from that, sugar affects sleep too.
-Heavy foods that are spicy and fatty are also more difficult to digest which can affect the quality of our sleep.
-Even our level of hydration can also determine whether we can achieve a deep, restorative sleep or not.
+Heavy foods that are spicy and fatty are also more difficult to digest, affecting the quality of our sleep.
+Even our hydration level can also determine whether we can achieve a deep, restorative sleep or not.

 How to Achieve Both Restful Sleep and Healthy Gut

-Now that we know the link between sleep and digestion, it is important to follow 4 simple rules that may help achieve both a restful sleep and a healthy gut.
+Now that we know the link between sleep and digestion, it is essential to follow four simple rules that may help achieve both restful sleep and a healthy gut.

 1. Do not overeat.

-This is always rule #1 no matter what physical condition you are in.
+Avoiding overeating is always rule #1, no matter what physical condition you have.
 Moderation is key.

 2. Maintain a healthy diet.

-If you are still confused as to what a “healthy diet” means, feel free to use our grocery food list available from our gallbladder diet page.
+If you are still confused about what a “healthy diet” means, feel free to use our grocery food list available from our gallbladder diet page.
 That is always a great starting point when you want to make better food choices.

 3. Mind the timing.

 Remember the saying, “take breakfast like a king and supper like a pauper”?
 That’s true.
-For better digestive function and optimum rest at night, mind the frequency, timing, and even duration of your eating.
+For better digestive function and optimum rest at night, mind your eating frequency, timing, and duration.

 4. Remember your table manners.

-When we think about it, table manners do not just look good, they serve a purpose.
-I am not talking about the right direction to pass food or proper way to fold the napkin.
+When we think about it, table manners do not just look good; they serve a purpose.
+I am not talking about the right direction to pass food or folding the napkin.
 It’s the more practical ones like, we don’t talk when our mouths are full because we should focus and take time to masticate our food.
-We also shouldn’t eat while watching TV or working as this increases cortisol and lowers secretion of digestive juices.
-Using cutlery can also be helpful so we can mind the portion, servings, and the duration of eating.
-This is contrary to eating from fast food take away boxes and packets where it’s easier to take larger bites and you really can’t visually judge whether you have had enough or not.
+We also shouldn’t eat while watching TV or working as this increases cortisol and lowers the secretion of digestive juices.
+Using cutlery can also be helpful to mind the portion, servings, and the duration of eating.
+This is contrary to eating from fast food take away boxes and packets where it’s easier to take larger bites, and you really can’t visually judge whether you have had enough or not.